mikeizbicki/cmc-csci143/week_13/README.md

 Where to get data:

 1. The [internet archive](https://archive.org/web/petabox.php)
-    1. >50 petabytes as of 2014, data goes back into the 90s
+    1. more than 50 petabytes as of 2014, data goes back into the 90s
     1. the best source of data for what the web looked like in the past
     1. average 40GB/sec (= 13PB/month) data transfer: http://blog.archive.org/2020/05/11/thank-you-for-helping-us-increase-our-bandwidth/
     1. the wayback machine is open source